Nate Lowe Player Props: Rangers vs. Tigers

 Nate Lowe At The Plate

-- Among the qualifying hitters in MLB play, he ranks 51st in batting average, 42nd in on-base percentage, and 85th in slugging.
+- Among qualifying hitters in MLB, he ranks 56th in batting average, 46th in on-base percentage, and 86th in slugging.

-- Looking at the 52 games he has played this year, he's went deep in five of them (9.6%), and in 2.1% of his trips to the dish.
+- Looking at the 53 games he has played this year, he's homered in five of them (9.4%), and in 2.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.